-Two-channel analog and digital audio signals, as well as composite video signals, are normally available at the appropriate recording outputs.
+Two-channel analog audio signals, as well as composite video signals, are normally available at the appropriate recording outputs.
 To make a recording, connect your audio or video recorder to the appropriate AVR output connectors as described in the Making Connections section, insert blank media in the recorder and make sure the recorder is turned on and recording while the source is playing.
 Refer to the recording device's instructions for complete information about making recordings.

-- 1. The AVR does not convert analog signals to digital or vice versa. - 2.
-HDMI and component video sources are not available for recording. - Please make certain that you are aware of any copyright restrictions on any material you record.
+- The AVR only records analog audio signals.
+It does not convert digital audio signals to analog. - 2.
+HDMI and component video sources are not available for recording. - 3.
+Please make certain that you are aware of any copyright restrictions on any material you record.
 Unauthorized duplication of copyrighted materials is prohibited by law.